cmpriestley/jaxsgp4/README.md

 ## Overview

 `jaxsgp4` provides a differentiable and JIT-compilable SGP4 propagator built entirely in JAX.
 The SGP4 algorithm is the standard method for propagating Two-Line Element (TLE) sets to predict satellite positions and velocities.
+For full details, see the accompanying paper: [*jaxsgp4: GPU-accelerated mega-constellation propagation with batch parallelism*](https://arxiv.org/abs/2603.27830).

 Because the implementation uses only JAX primitives, it is fully compatible with JAX's transformation system: